 The favorable and unfavorable change represent the movement of the fair value, and fair value is based on a variety of unobservable inputs calculated using a valuation technique.
-The analysis above only reflects the effects of changes for a single input, and it does not consider the interrelationships and variability with another inputs.
+If there are more than one input for the fair value of financial instrument, the analysis above only reflects the effects of changes for a single input, and it does not consider the inter-relationships and variability with another inputs.